How to Fix Things

 This network can represent anything that accomplishes a defined purpose:

-Except for the specific neurodivergence of autism, most of our intuitive thinking works in reverse to nature: imagine the object as a collective unit first, then work downward into the details.
+Except for the specific neurodivergent state of autism, most of our intuitive thinking works in reverse to nature: imagine the object as a collective unit first, then work downward into the details.

 Experience allows people to know which of those details affect results and which details are irrelevant.
 A lightbulb will fail before a wire, fuses fail before cables, alternators fail before starters, networks fail before software.

-If node 3 fails, in the above example, it may cause the whole system to go offline, and someone would broadly declare the thing as “broken”, but only a small part of the device is effectively broken, not the whole thing, and only if the result passes through node 3.
+In the above example, if node 3 fails, it may cause the whole system to go offline, and someone would broadly declare the thing as “broken”.
+However, only a small part of the device is effectively broken, not the entire thing, and it’s only broken when the result passes through node 3.

-We can typically salvage the object if we mend or circumvent that broken component, wherever it is.
+We can typically salvage the object if we mend or circumvent whatever that broken component is.

-Troubleshooting has a practical problem that prevents this from being easy: where is the breakdown?
+Troubleshooting has a practical problem that prevents this from being easy: which node is broken?
+Or, in plainer terms, where is the breakdown?

 Consider the Chain